How to file a Tennessee annual report

 Filing your Tennessee annual report through the Tennessee portal (TNCaB System) takes under 10 minutes per entity when you follow these steps:

-1. Access the portal via the Secretary of State's Business Services section and select "Annual Report Filing."
+• Access the portal via the Secretary of State's Business Services section and select "Annual Report Filing."
 You must first create a TNCaB account if you don't have one.
-You can log in using your SOS Control Number (fastest) or your business name plus formation date.
+Per the Tennessee SOS TNCaB account creation instructions, your email address becomes your username, and you must verify your email within 24 hours or the link expires.
+After logging in, you can search for your entity using your SOS Control Number (fastest) or your business name.

-2. Verify information on the displayed data pre-filled from previous filings.
+• Verify information on the displayed data pre-filled from previous filings.
 Check your principal address, registered agent details, and officer information.
-Note: NAICS codes are optional and not required by the state.
+Note: NAICS codes are optional and not required by the state, though you can update them by clicking YES and then the green + sign.

-4. Enter payment information carefully since transactions are processed right away.
-Payment can be made by credit card or e-check.
+• Enter payment information carefully since transactions are processed right away.
+Payment can be made by credit card, debit card, or e-check.
+Note that convenience fees apply for online payments.

-5. Check the certification box to legally confirm that all information is accurate and complete.
+• Check the certification box to legally confirm that all information is accurate and complete.
+Enter your name and title, then click "Next."
 This action can't be undone after submission.

-6. Submit your filing and immediately save or print the confirmation page.
+• Submit your filing and immediately save or print the confirmation page.
+Your processed report will appear under "Completed Filings" in TNCaB, and you'll receive an email confirmation.

 You can also file via: